Back to Work

 Approach & Solution

-• Mapped high-risk domains where data sensitivity and trust are mission-critical.
+• Mapping high-risk domains where data sensitivity and trust are mission-critical.

-• Evaluated candidate scenarios across desirability, feasibility, and ethical risk.
+• Evaluating candidate scenarios across desirability, feasibility, and ethical risk.

-• Drafted UX concept flows showing how privacy guarantees are made understandable in-product.
+• Drafting UX concept flows showing how privacy guarantees are made understandable in-product.

-The final direction emphasized explainable consent states, explicit sharing boundaries, and low-friction decision points for users.
-Instead of treating privacy as invisible infrastructure, the concepts made protection and control visible where it matters most.
+Instead of treating privacy as invisible infrastructure, our solution will make protection and control visible where it matters most.

 Outcomes

-• Aligned technical possibilities with user-facing product opportunities.
+• Align technical possibilities with user-facing product opportunities.

-• Strengthened my ability to design at the intersection of AI ethics and usability.
+• Strengthen my ability to design at the intersection of AI ethics, technology, and usability.